wlonk/arcadia/appendices/towns.rst

    -- Jane Austen, in a letter to Anna Austen Lefroy

-Everyone is part of, or attached to, a family.
-So the families of the town are a vital starting place.
+Everyone is part of, or attached to, a family, so the families of the town are a vital starting place.
 Two at a bare minimum, five at a maximum, but usually three or four families, with a family name, a few noteworthy members, some names for other possible members, and a standing in terms of wealth and status.
-Finally, decide which root each family possesses.
+Finally, decide which of the eight roots each family possesses.

 Making locations
 ----------------